 Thoughts are a Prerequisite for Thought Leadership, Neal Bruce, Head of Product Management at Lumesse

-Your thought leadership marketing campaign can be effectively supported with content marketing only when the content that you publish is unbiased, original, audience led, research driven, and layered.
+Your thought leadership marketing campaign can be effectively supported with content marketing only when the content that you develop is unbiased, original, audience led, research driven, and layered.

 Visibility and executive influence have become increasingly important recently.
 Influencers that are considered to be leaders demonstrate contextually pertinent opinions that are not only expressed in an assortment of offline and online media outlets, as well as content sharing social networking platforms such as Facebook, LinkedIn, and Twitter.

 We consider thought leadership to be one of three pillars of Executive Influence, Appinions